Fun Facts, Observations and Quotes

 Linklater has a strong link to the

-baseball and the family moved to Bellaire, TX because the Bellaire baseball
+was better at baseball and the family moved to Bellaire, TX because the

-coach was well known.
-He went on to play
+Bellaire baseball coach was well known.
+He went on to play baseball at

-baseball at Sam Houston State University starting in 1980 (
+Sam Houston State University starting in 1980 (here

 Linklater obviously wrote the